ygnoh/double-click-highlighter/README.md

 # double-click highlighter

-This repository is for the chrome extension "double-click highlighter."
+This repository is for the chrome extension "double-click highlighter." ([Donwload link](https://chrome.google.com/webstore/detail/double-click-highlighter/pjoefdookgagjjkdfimpdigdfgcidapa/related?hl=ko&authuser=2))

 By using this extension, you can easily highlight a word in github like: